dabrze/tetrahedron/www/help.md

 <a id='help-animation'></a>
 ### 5. Animations

 Some of the application options can be animated.
 These options can change the visualization parameters automatically in constant intervals creating an animation.
 To trigger such an animation look for the <i class="glyphicon glyphicon-play" style="color: #337ab7"></i> button  underneath sliders.
-Animated options include: *Layers (internal view)*, *Minority ratio*,  *Measure parameter (alpha)*, and *Measure parameter (beta)*.
+Animated options include: *Layers (internal view)*, *Minority ratio*, *Measure parameter (alpha)*, *Measure parameter (beta)*,  *Measure parameter (p1)*, *Measure parameter (p2)*.

 ![Animated parameters](img/animate.png)

 <a id='help-parameters'></a>
 ### 6. Parameterized measures

 Selected predefined measures and custom measures can be parameterized.
 A parameterized measure contains a user defined parameter in its formula.
-The parameters are named alpha and beta and be added to formulas in custom measures using variables $p1$ and $p2$, respectively.
-The alpha and beta parameters are animated options.
+Predefined parameters are named alpha and beta, whereas in custom measures parameters can be added to formulas using variables $p1$ and $p2$, respectively.
+The alpha, beta, p1, p2 parameters are animated options.
 Predefined parameterized measures include: *IBA(G-mean)*, *IBA(F1 score)*, *IBA(Fb-measure)*, *IBA(Accuracy)*, *Fb-measure*, *c1*, *c2*.

 ![Parameterized measure](img/parameters.png)